IN CONVERSATION WITH HUDSON WILLIAMS

 And one thing I added, that was fun, was a moment of improv is before I kiss Ilya after I say “Scott Hunter's right next door.”
 I wanted to keep his Canadian thing going.You don't see my feet, but I take my shoes off before I lunge to kiss him.
 It felt not only very Canadian but also very Shane, even in his moment of passion,e's not walking with his shoes on.
 So that was a fun little addition.

-Do you have a favorite scene from the show?
+Do you have a favourite scene from the show?

 I love Ilya's phone call.
-I think Connor, in that scene, is really beautiful.
-And I really like the hospital scene from episode five, the bathroom scene from episode two, and what else?
+I think Connor is really beautiful in that scene.
+I also really like the hospital scene from episode five, the bathroom scene from episode two, my scene with my mom in episode six and what else?
 Oh my God!
-The kiss scene from episode five is so interesting because it combines two books.
-The way that's done is really, really fun.
-And my scene with my mom in episode six.
+The kiss scene from episode five is so interesting because it combines two books; the way that was done is really, really fun.

-I’ve read that you worked before in hospitality so how was the transition from your previous job to working on such a large production with a devoted fandom?
+You worked before in hospitality before this show.
+How was the transition from your previous job to working on such a large production with devoted fandom?

 I did it right up until we began shooting.
 It's a wild change.
 I was very glad to be leaving for a job in Toronto, but I didn't really believe it until I got there.
-I accepted It was just like going from a place that you're kind of accepting, which was my serving job, as this could be my work for a few years.
-And then that ticket to maybe a successful show, I couldn't accept it.
-I really didn't believe that it could amount to a bigger thing.
-I went, I was happy to be there, but then,they told me it’s a small Canadian show.
-But it didn't feel that way.
-It looked really big.
-We have some pretty cool sets.
-I don't know what's small and Canadian about this.
-The fact that it just kept growing and it was always this burster of expectations,it never listened to what people were trying to sell it as.
+I sort of mentally accepted that I’d do my serving job for a few years, so when this opportunity to be a part of a show came, I just didn't really believe that it would amount to any bigger change for me.
+I went with a mindset that I was just happy to be there.
+They had told me it was a small Canadian show but it most certainly didn't feel that way.
+It looked really big and we had some pretty cool sets — I don't know what was small or Canadian about it.

 left: